 Yarn ends: the inevitable ending to any yarn project.
-Whether it's just two or two-thousand ends, you need to make sure they're fastened properly and don't get undone.
-But as with any craft, there are so many ways to 'fasten off' that you might get confused by all the different methods.
+As with any craft, there are so many ways to 'fasten off' that you might get confused by all the different methods.
 Let me tell you what does (and doesn't) work for me.

-Like my 85-year-old grandma says: 'real crafters don't knot.'
-Granted, my grandma has probably never tried macramรฉ, but she was on to something.
-Knots are a tricky thing when it comes to crochet or knitting.
-Because when they come undone, you have approximately 2 millimetres of yarn left to knot again.
-And why would they come undone?
-Well, laundry softener and smooth yarns will loosen your knot over time, creating slack in your knot.
+Like my 89-year-old grandma says: 'real crafters don't knot.'
+Granted, my grandma has never tried macramรฉ, but she was on to something.
+When knots come undone, you have little yarn left to knot again.
+And they come undone at some point.
+Laundry softener and smooth yarns will loosen over time, creating slack.
 Imagine your finished blanket coming out of the delicate laundry, with as many yarn ends poking out as you started with.
 If your stitches haven't unravelled first, that is.
 So take my grandma's advice: don't knot.

-Okay, so why not use Russian joins and get rid of those yarn ends altogether?
-The Russain join is a method of splicing the yarns and winding the ends into one another, thereby fastening them to each other without visible ends to fasten off.
+Okay, so why not use the Russian join method and get rid of those yarn ends altogether?
+The Russian join is a method of splicing yarns and winding their ends into one another, thereby fastening them together without visible ends to fasten off.
 I'm not a big fan of this type of join.
-For one, it's challenging to predict where the colour change will exactly occur in your work (halfway through a stitch, possibly).
-When they get undone you again have little yarn left to fix it with.
+For one, it's challenging to predict exactly where the colour change will occur in your work.
+Possibly, halfway through a stitch.
+When they get undone, you again have little yarn left to fix it with.
 Some people swear by this method, just not me.

-I've created a video tutorial to show you how to weave in those ends, including little tricks I picked up through the years.
+I've created a video tutorial to show you how to weave in those ends, including a few tricks I've picked up over the years.
 All you need is a needle (preferably sharp) and a pair of scissors.

 Video tutorial